 Depending on the nature of the case, the federal government may only pursue its own prosecution if federal prosecutors determine that the case poses a significant national interest.
 In the Gamble case, the defendant’s lawyers argued that his convictions for possessing a firearm don’t present an issue that merits a national interest.
 It’s perhaps for this reason that the court may seriously be considering modifying the dual sovereignty exception to the double jeopardy clause.

-If you have a criminal case, contact the best attorneys in Dallas at the Law Office of Clint Broden and Mick Mickelsen.
+If you have a criminal case, contact the best attorneys in Dallas at Broden & Mickelsen, LLP.

 Dallas Best Criminal Defense Lawyers